AhmedAbdelnasser2803/CypressFullCourse/README.md

-# Selenium Google Project
+# Cypress Google Project

-This project demonstrates how to use Selenium WebDriver to automate opening and testing the Google website.
+This project demonstrates how to use Cypress WebDriver to automate opening and testing the Google website.

 ## Prerequisites